Blond hair, blue eyes?

 We even have egg donors’ motivational letters in handwriting in which they explain who they are and why they became donors.

 This is an important piece of information for our patients since it is through these letters that they can understand their donor’s personality better than just by looking at their physical characteristics.
 Our patients very much appreciate this opportunity of having a full picture of an egg donor as a person.
 We could not be more happy and proud of our donors – today, out of 50 people in our team, 12 are former egg donors!

 In the US, there exist similar egg donor databases but with one important exception – it is hard to find blue eyes and blonde hair because the US is a mixed country with much more genetic diversity.
-For patients from Sweden or Germany, I think we’re the only clinic where they can easily find their recessive genotype.
+For patients from Sweden or Germany, I think we’re the only clinic where they can easily find their recessive phenotype.

 DW: How would you describe your typical donor?

 Dr. Zaytseff: In Russia, we finish secondary education at the age of 17 and we don’t have this tradition of going abroad, travelling, or taking time off before studying.
 Therefore, many young women finish university by the age of 22.
 We also still have a conservative tradition around getting married and having children early in life – that’s why many young women already have children at the ages of 23-24.

 Most of our donors are married and have two children, and 70% of them have university education.
 On the other hand, our patients are mostly career-motivated and have spent years and maybe decades on self-improvement.

 DW: Is egg donation then anonymous or not?